TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 * There is only one class, timecover.
 Normally there are many classes - dog, cat, person, car, etc.  This greatly reduces training time.

 * Very few training images are required in order to achieve adequate precision.
 Normally hudreds of thousands of images are required.
-This increases both prep time and training time.
+Processing more images simply requires more training time (not always though).

 * A significant portion of the training images were drawn from the target video, making the model rather specific to the task.
+Since the model did not have to generalize as much, training time was reduced.

 * There was not enough variety in the background images.
-A wider set of background images would cause model to converge more slowly.
+A wider set of background images would cause the model to converge more slowly.

 * Except for size, the Time Cover images were not modified in any realistic and general way.
 A more realistic/general approach would include image modifications such as rotation, occlusion/overlap, perspective transformation, and obscuring with fog/mist.
 This simplification makes image prep easier.
-This also reduces training time as the model can converge more quickly on identifying the magazine covers.
+It also reduces training time as the model can converge more quickly on identifying the magazine covers.

-All of these items would create a much more robust and general model; however, they come at the additional cost of data prep time and training time.
+All of these items would create a much more robust and general model; however, they come at the additional cost of increased data prep time and training time.